mostaphaRoudsari/honeybee-primer/text/components/Annual_Schedule.md

 ![](../../images/components/Annual_Schedule.png)

-Use this component to generate values for Honeybee_Create CSV Schedule - Use this component to write schedules for EnergyPlus using LB_schedules as inputs. -
+Use this component to generate schedules that can be assigned to HBZones. -

 #### Inputs
 * ##### sun [Required]